 How to use:

-You can take butcher’s broom in the form of an oral supplement but not without getting your doctor’s approval first.
+You can take Butcher’s broom in the form of an oral supplement but not without getting your doctor’s approval first.

-5. Sweet clover
+5. Use sweet clover

 How to use:

 Sweet clover is available as a supplement in capsule or tablet form, but you must always talk to your doctor before starting its medicinal use.
-The doctor will consider all the relevant health factors to see if its suitable for you, and recommend the appropriate dosage.

 At-Home Care for Varicose Veins